Illia3-prog/Product-Hunt-Fresh-Products/README.md

 What’s included:

-product name
+-product name

-short description (if available)
+-short description (if available)

-product link
+-product link

-launch date
+-launch date

 Who this is useful for:

-startup founders & entrepreneurs — to find ideas
+-startup founders & entrepreneurs — to find ideas

-investors — to track fresh launches
+-investors — to track fresh launches

-developers — to stay aware of new tools
+-developers — to stay aware of new tools

-anyone who wants to understand what’s being released right now
+-anyone who wants to understand what’s being released right now

 If you want early access, custom filters, or a private version — feel free to DM me.